aethros/csci6461/docs/Project_Intro.md

 # Program Overview
-## Offerings
- - I have a program shell which contains some stuff to get started
- - I haven't built an assembler yet so this part will be new for us all
- - I have a shell for an assembler but want to include you all in building each component
- - First I want to get everyone up to speed on application and using git
 ## Git
  - Git is a version control system (VCS) which allows people to work on a project at the same time
  - Users can checkout "branches", or working copies of their source code